 Please find a list of books that we will encourage your child to read and enjoy in their year group.
 The list will give your child a range of different reading experiences, across many different genres.
 We believe this will encourage a love of reading and give your child more opportunities and exposure to a wide variety of new vocabulary and develop their reading skills further.
 They would also make ideal presents from family that would support their reading journey through school.

 As part of our topic, Year 6 learnt about the different countries that make up the continent of North America and about a number of famous natural and human landmarks.
-They also found out about dreamcatchers, which the native American Indians used to put above the cribs of babies to catch bad dreams.
-They each designed and made their own dreamcatcher, using willow, cut from the willow tunnel on the school's nature trail, and coloured thread, beads and feathers.
+They also found out about the physical features of North America, including rivers and mountains.
+We have looked at the different types of biomes and climates in North America and the possible reasons for this.

-The children visited Waddow Hall in September and worked on their communication and team building skills.
-We had a great time completing activities like: nightline, crate challenge and tree climb.
+The children visited Robinwood in September and worked on their communication and team building skills.
+We had a great time completing activities like: nightline, crate challenge, zip wire, caving, trapeze and piranha pool.

 Monday: Specific pages in CGP Science book given out to read.
 Vocabulary of the Week given out